vanhungtran/atcddd/README.md

 ## 🎨 Create Your Own Logo

 Want to customize the package logo?
-We provide a script that generates **5 professional hex sticker designs**:
+We provide a script that generates **5 professional hex sticker designs with transparent backgrounds**:

 ```r
 # Run the logo generator